Mordinel/gargoyle/README.md

         sudo -iu gargoyle

-1. Ensure you have the latest stable rust toolchain installed
+1. Ensure you have the nightly rust toolchain installed and selected

-        rustup default stable
+        rustup default nightly

 1. Clone this repository into /opt/gargoyle